WowLabz/tasking_backend/pallets/pallet-court/README.md

 5. Code Coverage - Test Cases
 6. Web3 Grant Documentation
 7. Need to change name timeframes to hearings - Done
 8. Create events for the updates on the court cases

 Cases:
-1. What if it is a tie after final votes - Done
+1. What if it is a tie after final votes - Done - Need to be resolved Possible fix - Super User casts the deciding vote
-2. What if no jurors vote after accepting jury duty - Done
+2. What if no jurors vote after accepting jury duty - Done Fix - Go to next set of probable users (Create accounts from polkadot js extension)
 3. What if not all accepted jurors vote - Done

+Changes:
+1. Instead of automatic release of funds, create an extrinsic that is to be called by the customer to be satisfied with the rating provided to him and close the  task